Joseph Sarkis

-He is a prominent member of the Lebanese Forces.
+He is a prominent member of the Lebanese Forces (LF).
 From 1988 to 1994 he was member of the Kataeb Political Bureau.
 He distanced himself from that party after its leadership took a pro-Syrian stance.
-He became an activist in the Lebanese Forces despite it being banned.
-In 1998, he was elected to the municipal council of Beirut as the Lebanese Forces representative.
-In 2002, he became the Lebanese Forces official responsible for Beirut.
+He became an activist in the LF despite it being banned.
+In 1998, he was elected to the municipal council of Beirut as the LF representative.
+In 2002, he became the Lebanese Forces official responsible for Beirut and he became one of the signatories to the reestablishment of the Lebanese Forces Party at the Ministry of Interior in 2005.

-Sarkis is a civil engineer with a degree from the Ecole Supérieure des Ingénieurs de Beyrouth.
+Sarkis is a civil engineer with a degree from the Ecole superieure des ingénieurs de beyrouth.